 In late 1993 the idea for a Palm Springs Air Museum sprang from the imaginations of four men: Charlie Mayer, Bill Byrne, Pete Madison and Dr. Mort Gubin.
 Charlie and Bill were conversing one day when a P-51 flew low overhead.
 Charlie said, "Why not an air museum with WWII Warbirds right here in Palm Springs?"
 Charlie was on the PS Airport Commission and told friend and fellow airport commissioner Pete Madison, a former P-38 pilot.
-Madison contacted his friend Bob Pond who was trained as a Naval Aviator and had been actively collecting and rebuilding Warbirds and classic cars in Minnesota.
-Pond was known as a person who could get things done.
-Pond attended a meeting and declared his willingness to help.
-Thanks to his support and contacts in aviation, the concept moved forward.
+Madison contacted his friend, Bob Pond, who was trained as a Naval Aviator and had been actively collecting and rebuilding Warbirds and classic cars in Minnesota.
+He knew Mr. Pond had been actively collecting and rebuilding Warbirds and classic cars for a number of years and was recognized as a person who could get things done.
+Pond was subsequently invited to hear a presentation at an Airport Commission meeting and afterward he declared he was interested in becoming involved.
+Thanks to his support and his contacts in the field of aviation, a basis was established from which they could move forward.

 The Palm Springs City Council next came on board.
 Bill Byrne served on the Board of the Desert Water Agency.
 Between them they knew many key people who would help along the way.
 The fledgling organization incorporated, and the law firm of Best, Best & Krieger, and Lou Silva, CPA, gave their services pro bono.
 The Organizational Certificate of Incorporation of Palm Springs Air Museum, Inc. was dated January 5, 1994, and signed by Harold N. "Pete" Madison, Charles H. Mayer and Bill Byrne.
 The nine original Board of Directors were: Harold N. "Pete" Madison, Charles H. Mayer, Bill Byrne, Morton Gubin, M.D., John Lake, D.D.S., Philip Hixon, Rozene Supple, John Duncan and Harold Williamson.
 Messrs.
 Zack Pitts and Stan Rosine gifted the use of office space at 109 S. Indian Avenue.
 Things were beginning to take shape.
 A great deal of critical preliminary work was done by Secretary Bill Byrne and volunteer Harold Williamson who became President in December 1994.